Why didn’t my internal application get me that job?

 Have you ever put in an internal application for a job only to be passed over for an external applicant?
 It is a common complaint from clients who can’t understand why they didn’t get the job.

 Unfortunately, when we start to dissect their application process, one theme comes up over and over again.
-And there is one simple solution.
+And there is a straightforward solution.